allaim/octubunto/README.md

 Installing Ubuntu Server was basically following installation options according to the following screens Enter the name of your server.
 Type your name.
-Enter the user name to create a new account.¬¬
+Enter the user name to create a new account.
 Enter the password for this new user and repeat the password on the next screen.
 To check if the webserver is working.
 First I have to know the IP of the VM.
+Type:

+ifconfig

-Type ifconfig for Ubuntu instructions I used the following commands:
+for Ubuntu instructions I used the following commands:

 sudo apt-get upgrade
 sudo apt-get install xorg lxde

 I could not execute the last command successfully.
 This was because using different configurations or other versions of Ubuntu or other Linux distributions.
-May not work with the commands
+May not work with the commands, so I used the command:

-The first command is apt-get update.
+apt-get update

 It will update the Ubuntu package index.
 That way it will know the latest versions of all its components and programs.
 After typing the command, the system will prompt for the user's password and then perform the action.

 Everything after that was fine, till I started to have problems with the server.
 At first I thought the problem would be with the installation of the MSQL which the commands are: